Computing Infrastructure Information

 Columbia University Department of Computer Science

-Columbia University Information Technology maintains Columbia’s commodity Internet connections that include 20 Gbps via Cogent and 10 Gbps via CenturyLink.
-Columbia’s research and education network connections include a NYSERNet NYC and statewide regional optical network (”dark fiber”), a 10 Gbps connection to NYSERNet’s IP network and from there to Internet2 and ESnet.
+Columbia University Information Technology maintains Columbia’s commodity Internet connections, including 20 Gbps via Cogent and 40 Gbps via GTT.
+Columbia’s research and education network connections include a NYSERNet NYC and statewide regional optical network (”dark fiber”) and a 40 Gbps connection to NYSERNet’s IP network that in turn connects to Internet2 and ESnet.

 Technical Support